Ten Theses on Poetics

 Instead of pearls — a wrought clasp —

 Question becomes command — or desperate, or despairing imperative.
 Poem is substituted for pearls, but what is offered and then given remains an unevenly circular structure, returning to the same figure with a rhetorical difference.
 If we also hear “except this,” that is because the poem is like a commodity: as it ends, it becomes a product, graspable a thing rather than productive process.
 But it also asks that we “accept” the undoing of this product — like the seed pearls spilt from broken a necklace earlier in the poem — by the coming into being that continues even into the last period and that never ends insofar as we continue to read or remember the poem: between its beginning and ending and long after its completion it is undone and decompleted ever and ever all over again, as the title of Anne Carson’s collection, Decreation, makes manifest.

-Poetry is practice through which reifications are dissolved into relations, and poetics is a practice by which the reification of poetry itself is undone, through forms of critical intelligence that are never satisfied with their result.
+Poetry is a practice through which reifications are dissolved into relations, and poetics is a practice by which the reification of poetry itself is undone, through forms of critical intelligence that are never satisfied with their result.

 6. Poetics is thus a historical materialist practice, bound up with the critique of capitalist social relations, racialization, and the reproduction of gender.